2017 Bajaj Pulsar NS160, Pulsar 200NS Fi & Pulsar RS200 debuts – Price & launch

 Bajaj Pulsar NS160

 While we were all expecting the globally available 150NS to be launched in India next year, Bajaj went a step further and has now showcased a higher displacement, 160cc model of the same.
-It will be launched in India and is a great move considering Bajaj already has the AS150, and also since most of its competition are in this space (including Honda CB Hornet 160 R and TVS Apache RTR 160).
+It should be launched in India in 2017 and is a great move considering Bajaj already has the AS150, and also since most of its competition are in this space (including Honda CB Hornet 160 R and TVS Apache RTR 160).

 Price– Rs.
 72,000 – 75,000/-